 This one is probably going to make you cry because there is a lot of hurt for this small family.
 My heart hurt for both Marissa and Maisy.
 I was angry with Marissa for stifling her grief because she was trying to stifle Maisy’s as well.
 Her brother was a bit of enabler with that, so I was glad to see some resolution.
 The island details were rich and vivid, and I loved the idea of such a small community to come together when you need them.
 This was a truly heartwarming story.

-Read this review on Goodreads.
+Read this review on Amazon and Goodreads.